 Category Task Action Why?
 When?
-Programme and will set the direction for future Pioneer project work, and steer D&S IFCA's future research work in the Bristol Channel. report will be produced in 2020.
-Sea Bass Conservation UK Project IFCA Officers will continue to help to engage local stakeholders in the project, participate in workshops and meetings when required, assist with survey design, and potentially take part in survey work.
+Sea Bass Conservation UK Project IFCA Officers will continue to help to engage local stakeholders in the project, participate in workshops and meetings when required, assist with survey design and potentially take part in survey work.
 New EMFF funded project on Sea Bass conservation led by Cefas, which will co-ordinate a series of regional workshops to inform stakeholder-led data surveys using a variety of fishing vessels and gears.
 The results will provide information on local bass spawning areas and stock status and will help determine the regional and seasonal movements of bass.
-The project will establish local bass mark-ID tagging schemes, where anglers and commercial fishers will be trained in mark-recapture methodology, enhancing stakeholder involvement, and improving our understanding of fish behaviour.
+The project will establish local bass mark-ID tagging schemes, where anglers and commercial fishers will be trained in mark-recapture methodology, enhancing stakeholder involvement and improving our understanding of fish behaviour.
 Project runs between 2018 and 2020.
 Project report is expected in 2020.
 Use of Sabellaria by finfish and mapping the extent of Sabellaria in the Severn Estuary The final phase of the project will involve D&S IFCA officers in survey work to collect the fish species where Sabellaria is present in the Severn Estuary.
 This will increase the evidence base for the function of the Severn Estuary as a fish nursery area and identify the adult finfish use of essential fish habitats.
 Project completion due in April 2019.
-Ecosystem Based Fisheries Management Severn Estuary Ecological Research Forum (SEERF) Officers will continue lead and co-ordinate this forum for active researchers on the Severn Estuary, known as SEERF, which was established in 2018.
-D&S IFCA's Senior Environment Officer set up SEERF in 2018.
+Ecosystem Based Fisheries Management Severn Estuary Ecological Research Forum (SEERF) Officers will lead and co-ordinate this forum for active researchers on the Severn Estuary, known as SEERF, which was established in 2018.
+D&S IFCA officer set up SEERF in 2019.
 SEERF enables partnership working towards shared goals, which will support sustainable development and nature conservation and improve our understanding of the ecosystem of the Severn Estuary.
 SEERF is a group of stakeholders that meet on a non-commercial basis to discuss current or proposed research and monitoring to better understand the ecology of the Severn Estuary area.
 Since the formation of the forum it has grown in numbers from eight to over twenty and meetings are very well attended.
 The first meeting for 2019 was held on 18th January and two further meetings are planned for 2019.